wp-plugins/wordpress-mobile-edition/README.txt

 == Examples ==

-You can see this in action on my site: http://alexking.org/
+You can see the mobile theme in action here: http://mobile.carringtontheme.com